 The area is home to some of the most dramatic landscapes and towering peaks on the planet and yet, in the midst of it all, you’ll find subtler delights like paradisaic alpine meadows, gorgeous flora, and idyllic alpine villages, not to mention some of the tastiest cuisine the world over.

-The vie Ferrate here are, essentially, like a vintage wine compared to low-price plonk on offer elsewhere.
+The vie Ferrate here is, essentially, like a vintage wine compared to the low-price plonk on offer elsewhere.
 Our favorites are:

 - Via Ivano Dibona